DavidRimon/cfts/google ctf 2020/avr/README.md

 We are greeted with a message, and the timer starts.

-As you can see, we need the right password in order to pass the loop and `logged_in = 1` and proceed to the next state.
+As you can see, we need the right password in order to pass the loop and proceed to the next state.

 If we don't enter the right password for about 10 seconds, until `timer_on_off(0)` is run,  we will get a timeout and exit the program.